 interdisciplinary, 7 courses

-DAN 105, DAN 210 or 212; DAN 225, 305, or 325; two full-credit dance technique (DAN) courses, at least one at an intermediate or advanced level; and two additional dance (DAN) courses or courses outside the department approved by the adviser.
+DAN 105, DAN 210 or 212; DAN 225, 305, or 325; two full-credit dance technique (DAN) courses, at least one at an intermediate or advanced level; and two courses outside the department approved by the adviser.

 Our students choose from a variety of introductory and advanced courses, each designed to provide students with a solid foundation in the technical, theoretical and historical aspects of dance.
 Beginning to advanced technique courses are offered in Modern, Ballet and Jazz.